Don-cybertech/honeypot/README.md

 ## 📖 Overview

-**PyHoneypot** is a command-line cybersecurity tool that simulates real network services — SSH, FTP, HTTP, and Telnet — as convincing decoys.
+**Honeypot** is a command-line cybersecurity tool that simulates real network services — SSH, FTP, HTTP, and Telnet — as convincing decoys.
 Any actor that connects to these services is silently profiled and logged, with a structured JSON report automatically generated at the end of each session.

 Unlike real services, these listeners grant no actual access.
 The attacker interacts with an illusion while every credential attempt, command, and payload they submit is recorded and saved for analysis.